stef-writes/iceOS/docs/iceos-vision.md

 combining three super-powers:

-1. **Intelligent Canvas** — describe intent in plain English; the canvas sketches a ScriptChain, cost/latency estimates, and data contracts.
+1. **Intelligent Canvas** — describe intent in plain English; the canvas sketches a Workflow, cost/latency estimates, and data contracts.
 2. **Deterministic Runtime** — the same blueprint that visualises on the canvas runs in prod with strict budget & safety guarantees.
 3. **Team Memory** — meetings, decisions and telemetry are captured and tied